Skip to Content

 Informal reporting allows you to disclose sexually harmful behaviours and seek support, without making a formal report or initiating a formal investigation process.

-You can contact the Student Life Manager on your campus if you have experienced sexually harmful behaviours and would like to discuss your options.
-This can be done in person, or by email.
-Seeking guidance and assistance from the Student Life Manager on your campus through the informal reporting process does not disqualify you from making a formal report if you eventually choose to do so.
+You can contact the Student Care team on your campus if you have experienced sexually harmful behaviours and would like to discuss your options.
+Seeking guidance and assistance from the Student Care team through the informal reporting process does not disqualify you from making a formal report if you eventually choose to do so.

-The information provided through an informal disclosure will be retained by the Student Life Manager and will be treated confidentially.
+The information provided through an informal disclosure will be retained by the Student Care team and will be treated confidentially.
 Further action will not be taken unless there is an imminent risk to you or someone else in the University community.

 You can make a formal complaint about behaviour you consider sexually harmful where the person who is the subject of the complaint is a student or staff member.

-A formal complaint should be in writing to the Student Life Manager on your campus and should specify in detail:
+A formal complaint should be in writing to the Student Care team and should specify in detail:

 The complaint will be referred to the appropriate area of the University, in consultation with you.
 Further consideration, investigation (if appropriate) and action on your complaint may then be taken.
 For example, if the complaint is about behaviour by a staff member, then it may be referred to Human Resources.